wp-plugins/waving-portfolio/README.txt

 For placing your portfolio grid anywhere in your website, just use the following shortcode and you are done:

-[waving width="xxx" theme="[light|dark]" /]
+[waving width="xxx" theme="[light|dark]" all="[0|1]" /]

-Example: [waving width="200" theme="light" /]
+Example: [waving width="200" theme="light" all="0" /]

+Where:
-Where width is controlling each portfolio picture width for the whole grid elements, by default it will be set to 250px.
+Width attribute: Is controlling each portfolio item width for the whole grid elements, by default it will be set to 250px.
-And with theme attribute you can define your theme to either be light or dark.
+Theme attribute: With this you can define your theme to be either light or dark.
+All attribute: With this attribute you can disable "all" category from showing-up in Portfolio Category menu.

 In the portfolio post section you can attach only one custom gallary that can consist of infinite number of images using the native wordpress media window, and once you add the shortcode of the gallary, make sure to place it inside a hidden div so it doesn't show inside the portfolio content as follow: